Call for Submissions: Yoni Ki Baat 11 2015

 "Yoni Ki Baat," a South Asian Sisters production inspired by “The Vagina Monologues,” is back for its 11th fabulous year in the Bay Area.

 No prior publishing or writing experience necessary!
 We want all kinds of stories from across the board.
+Pre-written and pre-published material is fine as long as we have permissions to perform.

 Pieces can exploring any topic including but not limited to:

-* hair * body image * motherhood * birth * culture * abuse * pleasure * periods * scent * sex * masturbation * sexual orientation * voices * desire * family * relationships * gender identity * immigration * friendships * death *
+* hair * body image * motherhood * birth * culture * abuse * pleasure * periods * scent * sex * masturbation * sexual orientation * voices * desire * family * relationships * gender identity * immigration * friendships * death * hobbies * dreams * stereotypes * conformity or not * religion and faith *

 Stuck?
-Here are some questions to ponder:
+Here are some updated prompts:

 - What do you enjoy most about being a South Asian woman?
+What do you find the most frustrating?

 - Have you ever "shocked" the aunties and uncles?
+Have they shocked you?

 - What is the most frustrating issue in South Asian culture facing women today?